tensorflow/adanet/docs/source/theory.md

     learner's weight is inversely proportional to the Rademacher complexity of its function class, and all the weights in the logits layer sum to 1.
-    Additionally, at training time, we don't have to discourage the trainer from learning complex models -- it is only when we consider the how much the model should contribute to the ensemble do we take the complexity of the model into account.
+    Additionally, at training time, we don't have to discourage the trainer from learning complex models -- it is only when we consider how much the model should contribute to the ensemble do we take the complexity of the model into account.
 *   **Complexity is not just about the weights.** The Rademacher complexity of a